Growing organic traffic is an endless pursuit.

-As a result, rich, relevant and research-backed content will become the new gold standard for earning organic rankings.
+As a result, rich, relevant and research-backed content is now the new gold standard for earning organic rankings.

-- Eliminates overlapping content: With the topic cluster model, each page of content you produce serves a specific searcher intent, resulting in less content and potential search engine confusion.
+With the topic cluster model, each page of content you produce serves a specific search intent, resulting in less content and potential search engine confusion.

 How to Create a Topic Cluster

-So, you’ve bought into the topic cluster model.
+So, you’re ready to take on the topic cluster model.
 But where do you start?

 Follow these steps to develop a topic cluster content strategy that gets results: